elastic/kibana/rfcs/text/0006_management_section_service.md

 # Unresolved questions

-- Do individual links within a section need the ability to specify icons?
-Currently only the section headers have icons.
 - Do we need a field for a description?
 Currently there is no place for it in the UI, but it was added based on the mocks from the [reference section](#reference).
 - From a product perspective, what does the future of the Management section look like?
 There has been recent discussion around making Global vs Space-specific management areas (see links in [reference section](#reference)); if this is a feature we want in an `8.0` timeframe, we will probably need to resolve this question before moving forward.
 If this is something we plan for `8.x` and beyond, the current proposal remains mostly unaffected and we can add that as